A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: ShapeFit tests

 \subsection{Effect of $k_{\mathrm{max}}$}

 Fig.~\ref{fig:kmax_nohex} illustrates how the constraints on the \textit{ShapeFit} parameters change with respect to \(k_{\mathrm{max}}\).
-These plots are calculated with the single-box covariance matrix.
-You may notice that the constraints at \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\) are slightly different from Fig~\ref{fig:SF_bestfit}.
-This is because to avoid cross-correlation between different redshift bins in the same realization when combining all redshift bins, we only use the mean of 8 different mocks for each tracer for Fig~\ref{fig:SF_bestfit}.
-However, we only focus on a single redshift bin for Fig.~\ref{fig:kmax_nohex}, so we use the mean of 25 different mocks to obtain more robust results.
-Increasing \(k_{\mathrm{max}}\) makes the constraints of the \textit{ShapeFit} parameters tighter, but it also increases the systematic errors, particularly for the \(\alpha\) parameters.
-This is expected because, on one hand, increasing \(k_{\mathrm{max}}\) provides more information.
-On the other hand, the EFT parameters become tightly anchored, and one is effectively only fitting a power law with little cosmological information.
-Table~\ref{tab:LRG_SF_kmax_nohex_tab} compiles the constraints and the systematic error for the mean of the LRG, ELG, and QSO mocks with \textit{ShapeFit}.
-Table~\ref{tab:LRG_SF_kmax_nohex_tab} demonstrates the constraints on the \(\alpha\) parameters are similar for the LRG and ELG mocks but weaker for the QSO mocks because it has lower number density.
+We use the single-box covariance matrix for this plot.
+The constraints at \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\) are slightly different from Fig~\ref{fig:SF_bestfit}, because we use our second fitting configuration for Fig~\ref{fig:SF_bestfit}, but the first fitting configuration for Fig.~\ref{fig:kmax_nohex}.
+Fig.~\ref{fig:kmax_nohex} shows increasing \(k_{\mathrm{max}}\) makes the constraints on the \textit{ShapeFit} parameters tighter, but it also increases the modelling errors, particularly for the \(\alpha\) parameters.
+We expect this result because, on the one hand, increasing \(k_{\mathrm{max}}\) provides more information.
+On the other hand, our model may break down on small scales.
+Table~\ref{tab:LRG_SF_kmax_nohex_tab} compiles the constraints and the modelling error for the mean of the LRG, ELG, and QSO mocks with \textit{ShapeFit}.
+Both Table~\ref{tab:LRG_SF_kmax_nohex_tab} and Fig.~\ref{fig:kmax_nohex} demonstrate the constraints on the \textit{ShapeFit} parameters (particularly $\alpha_{\perp}$ and $\alpha_{\parallel}$) deviate from the truth by more than $0.5\sigma$ for \(k_{\mathrm{max}} \geq 0.22 h \mathrm{Mpc}^{-1}\), which could indicate our modelling fails beyond \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\).
+Furthermore, Fig.~\ref{fig:FS_kmax_nohex} illustrates the same trend for the cosmological parameters with \textit{Full-Modelling}.
+This result indicates that this systematic behaviour is not introduced by \textit{ShapeFit} but by the theoretical model itself.
+To eliminate this potential error, we decided to use \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\).
+Furthermore, Table~\ref{tab:LRG_SF_kmax_nohex_tab} demonstrates the constraints of \textit{ShapeFit} parameters improve little beyond \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\).
+Therefore, using \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\) enables us to obtain tight constraints on the \textit{ShapeFit} parameters while avoiding potential modelling biases.